SEEG-Oxford/ebola-spread/local-risk-doc.md

 where .. represents.. and .. .
 Parameters ..

 (Simini et al. 2012, Simini et al. 2013).
 The radiation model with selection was fitted using a set of known between district (n = 329) movements from mobile phone users from France in 2007 (Tizzoni et al. 2014).
 The model was then used to build a movement matrix between all districts of the core countries.
-District level population data were extracted using WorldPop (www.worldpop.org).
-District level administrative boundaries were downloaded from GADM (www.gadm.org).
+District level population data were extracted using [WorldPop](http://www.worldpop.org/).
+District level administrative boundaries were downloaded from [GADM](http://www.gadm.org/).

 ## Relative rate of importation